srid/rib/README.md

 -------------------------------------------------------------------------------
 ```

+(See `Rib.Simple` if you need further customization.)

-With Rib you do not have to deal with the less powerful template engines or
+With Rib you do not have to deal with less powerful template engines or
 write raw HTML/CSS by hand.
 Do everything in Haskell, and concisely at that!

 To get the example site up and running run: